-With FUE, each follicle is removed individually or in natural clumps of 2 or 3 so there are a number of tiny incisions no more than a millimetre wide.
-In comparison a traditional FUT hair transplant surgery involves removing a donor strip from the back of the head and dividing it into individual follicles reading for transplantation.
+With FUE, the surgeon removes each follicle individually or in natural clumps of 2 or 3.
+This leaves a number of tiny incisions no more than a millimetre wide.
+In comparison a traditional FUT hair transplant surgery involves removing a donor strip from the back of the head and dividing it into individual follicles ready for transplantation.
 This leaves a linear scar and sutures using the trichophytic closure technique.
 You can learn more about the differences between FUE & FUT here.

 You will be able to see the shape of your new hairline immediately after the FUE transplant has taken place with the follicles implanted in their new position.
 However, visually it may not be as pleasing as you expected as there will be scabbing around each follicle.
 As none of the incisions are more than a millimetre long the scabs will be small and quick to heal.

 Although the trauma to the donor site is minimal, there will be some side effects such as swelling.
 This is only temporary and will resolve within a matter of days.
 With certain other hair transplant techniques, such as FUT, there is a chance of developing numbness in the donor site.
 This is also temporary but can last several months before resolving.